-This collection of essays, written by PVMA staff, explore themes and topics relevant to the history of New England generally and Deerfield, Massachusetts in particular.
-They vary in length and reading level – some appropriate for students and others written for an adult or even scholarly reader.
+This feature includes essays written by PVMA staff and consulting scholars that explore themes and topics relevant to the history of New England generally and Deerfield, Massachusetts in particular.
+They vary in length and reading level – some appropriate for students and others written for an adult or scholarly reader.

 Filter essays by topic